This page describes simulations of motorways in SUMO. It aims to collect best practices when modelling motorway networks and traffic.

 Reduction in the number of lanes#

-The usual way to set up a lane-number reduction is to configure the rightmost lane as a dead-end (no connection to the next edge) and force vehicles to change-lanes to the left.
+The usual way to set up a lane-number reduction is to configure one of the lanes as a dead-end (no connection to the next edge) and force vehicles to change-lanes.
 In some situations it may be appropriate to declare the node where the lane number changes as a zipper node instead.

 To prevent deadlocks the connection pattern shown in the following image should be used.
 Note, that the off-ramp is targeted by the two rightmost lanes of the preceding edge and lane 0 has priority over lane 1.
 Vehicles exiting the motorway will attempt to move to the rightmost lane if possible but can still continue their route if that lane is occupied.